Plain English

 Out-of-the-Money (OTM)

-Out-of-the-Money (OTM) describes an option contract that has no intrinsic value right now—meaning it would be worthless …
+Out-of-the-Money (OTM) means an option contract has no intrinsic value right now—it would be worthless if exercised toda…

 PDT Rule (Pattern Day Trader)